 ASE A7 Heating Air Conditioning Practice Test

 11. A vehicle has an air conditioning system with a variable displacement compressor.
-It has poor performance in high demand situations.
+It has poor performance at the hottest times of the day.
 All of the following would result in this condition EXCEPT:

 - A. A faulty variable displacement compressor.